bensleveritt/v7-go-command-palette-web-extension/README.md

 - [ ] Recency suggestions
 - [ ] Contextual suggestions based on Workspace and Project
 - [ ] Suggestions from LLM
-- [ ] Close palette by clicking outside
 - [ ] Get api key from logged in user session